EKiefer/training/docs/general_concepts/operator_math.md

 ### Fractions

 There are many cases when operators need to work with fractions.
-For instance, when dealing with flow rates, operators need to remember that a flow rate such as 3.0 million gallons per day (MGD) can be written as:
+For instance, when dealing with flow rates, operators need to remember that a flow rate such as 3.0 million gallons per day (MGD) can be written as a fraction:

 $$3.0 \frac {Million\,Gallons}{Day}$$